jvalkeal/spring-security-pat/README.md

 #### Without `spring-authorization-server`

 Enable PAT integration with the default configuration.
-Default configuration will use an empty instance of a `InMemoryPatAuthorizationService`.
+The default configuration will use an empty instance of `InMemoryPatAuthorizationService`.

 ```java
 import com.github.jvalkeal.secpat.pat.PatConfigurer;